-We will be producing a 60-120 second film that shows a conflict between two people that is resolved through dialogue.
+We will be producing a 60-120 second film that shows a conflict between two people that is resolved through dialogue AND NOT action.
 We will be working in pairs to produce this film that follows the plot chart we’ve studied this week, including…

 - exposition: establishes the location and characters before the story begins

 - inciting incident: the conflict that deviates from normal events.

 - rising action: as the stakes increase, the conflict intensifies.

 - climax: a solution is found! the viewer is given some catharsis.

 - falling action: where intensity declines, leading finally to the…